Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 - [https://github.com/Mark-MDO47/CforArduinoClass](https://github.com/Mark-MDO47/CforArduinoClass "Link to C for Arduino Class")

 ## Introduction
-In this section we will use the USB-serial interface to enter strings to our program and print strings from our program.
+In this exercise we will use the USB-serial interface to print strings from our program.
+In the next exercise we will enter strings to our program use that to change the execution of the program.

 We will do some printing from **setup()** and from **loop()** and do some if and loop statements and some expressions.
 - The goal is to show a few examples of common ways to do things.